kyriba/dev-portal-Two-ways-of-exporting-Third-Parties-sample/README.md

 5. In the left menu open Files ![files.png](files.png),  find 'content' folder and upload config.csv file into this folder.

 6. Run application.
-You can run all application: Runtime -> Run all, or execute separated cell.
+You can run the whole application: Runtime -> Run all, or execute separated cells.

-7. Results will be displayed under the cell.
+7. Find the generated token under the 6th cell and the exported results under the 7th.

 > ⚠️  _Please notice that Python is script language and code will be executed row by row or in the order you will run the cells._